kpn/mq-hammer/README.md

 # :construction_worker: Building

+Binaries for Linux and macOS are available from the [releases](https://github.com/rollulus/mq-hammer/releases/) page.

-With a working Go environment and `dep` installed, and after a:
+For manual building, assuming a working Go environment and `dep` installed:

     make bootstrap test build

-The binary will appear in `./build/mqhammer`.
+Will produce a binary in `./build/`.

 # :rocket: Quick Start